Overview¶

 3. Dataframe tools¶

 Utilz makes working with dataframes a bit easier by offering extra methods without altering core pandas functionality.
 You don't need to import anything to use these methods.
-They're automatically available after importing anything from utilz
+They're automatically available after importing anything from utilz.
+Currently these include:

 Example usage¶